polyphene/docs.holium.org/docs/command-reference/connector/add.md

 The command will return either a code `0` (success) or `1` (error).

-It will also produce a CID, referring to the connector.
+It will also produce a CID, referring to the new connector.